Power Transmission

 Yes, upgrading specific transmission system parts can enhance performance.
 Options include high-performance clutches, aftermarket gear sets, or improved torque converters.
 These upgrades can provide better responsiveness and efficiency, especially for vehicles used in demanding applications.

-5. How is the Gearbox of a manual transmission system different from that of an automatic transmission system?
+5. How is the gearbox of a manual transmission system different from that of an automatic transmission system?